codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds-push-bank-transactions.md

 description: "Learn how to push your SMB users' bank transactions via our Xero Bank Feeds integration"
 ---

 When an SMB user has set up a bank feed connection, you can push bank transactions for source bank accounts to Xero.
-To push transactions, the source account must have  `connected` status, where the SMB user has completed the step of mapping and connecting the account.
+The source account must have  `connected` status, where the SMB user has completed the step of mapping and connecting the account.

 :::caution Auto-download not supported
 Transactions are not automatically downloaded to Xero when the user successfully connects a bank account.
 They must be pushed as described later in this article.